Clemco Founder Al Cleary Reminisces About the Origins of Clemco

 We’re republishing some of our most popular stories about Clemco’s history.

 Believe it or not, this month’s story is a based off a typewritten interview with Clemco’s founder, Al Cleary.
-Clemco employees discovered it in an old file cabinet during a company spring cleaning in 2018.
+Clemco employees discovered it in an old filing cabinet during a company spring cleaning in 2018.

 The story is a compilation of Al’s recollections about the beginnings of Clemco, which originally was named Clementina and started out as a company that rented equipment to contractors.
 But Al explains that, and many other bits of industry and Clemco history, in his own words.